From Cairo to Aswan: A detailed guide for western tourists about travel safety in Egypt.

 The whole Muslim world isn’t especially popular among western tourists these days (unrightly so, I might add).
 Terrorist attacks, refugees, and human rights violation didn’t really help to advertise trips to countries in the middle east.
 But what about Egypt?
 Is Egypt safe to visit?

 The short answer: Yes, Egypt is safe!
 But in this travel guide, I tried to incorporate all my first-hand observations and experiences from my last visit to Egypt (read about it here).
 All in the hope to encourage further generations of travelers to visit the amazing country on the Nile.
+You can easily visit it independently (check out my 14 days Egypt itinerary for reference).

 But let’s dive right into it?